The ConvertKit WordPress Plugin

-Then back inside your WordPress blog got to Settings > ConvertKit and paste in your API key.
+Then back inside your WordPress dashboard for your blog, go to Settings > ConvertKit and paste in your API key.
 Then click Save Changes.

 3. Set a default form

-Leave this set to "None" if you want to manually assign a form to each post individually.
+Leave this set to "None" if you want to manually assign a form at the category level or on each post individually.

 At anytime you can choose "Default" to use the default form chosen on the plugin settings page.

-A new release for November 2016, you can now add a ConvertKit form widget to your sidebar, after post area, or anywhere else it makes sense for your blog!
-It's strikingly simple, just drag and drop!
+You can also add a ConvertKit form widget to your sidebar, after an entry, or anywhere else it makes sense for your blog.
+Just drag and drop!

 This plugin—combined with your ConvertKit account—is the best way to capture subscribers with forms relevant to each post.
 If you don't already have a ConvertKit account, sign up here.